NICKINFORMATICARESERVA/scripting-language-for-gamers/README.md

 It's cool!
 Make your dreams come true!
 Open Surge Engine is an open-source 2D retro game engine for creating games and making your dreams come true!

-It's a ton of fun!
-Surge the Rabbit is a featured jump 'n' run created with the Open Surge Engine.
-It's made in the spirit of classic 16-bit Sonic platformers of the 1990s.
-Play as Surge in fun and exciting levels filled with challenges!

 Unleash your creativity!
 Create your own amazing games and play them on your PC and on your mobile device!
 Share your games with your friends!
 It's limitless fun!